-In this section, we offer some answers to common instructional
+In this section, we offer answers to nine common instructional

 questions about distance learning.

-A. I am so overwhelmed.
+I am so overwhelmed.
 I do not know where to begin.
-How
+How do

-do I start developing distance learning plans for special
+I start developing distance learning plans for special education

 The best place to start is with the IEP.
 Review the goals for